NIH: Institutional Development Award (IDeA) Program Infrastructure for Clinical and Translational Research (IDeA-CTR)(U54)PAR-17-304

 • Technologies and Resources for Research Laboratories

-• A five page description of the proposed IDeA-CTR center, including potential partners/collaborators, Key Component Activities, and scientific opportunities the Center intends to pursue over five years.
+• A three page description of how you would lead the proposed IDeA-CTR center, including scientific opportunities the Center intends to pursue over five years.
+While you may name potential collaborators, the Office of Research also can assist in forming teams.

-Submit the description and biosketches as a single PDF file to Richard White in the Office of Research and Grant Development by 5 pm on Friday, July 21 (firstname.lastname@example.org).
+Submit the description and biosketches as a single PDF file to Richard White (firstname.lastname@example.org) in the Office of Research and Grant Development by 5 pm on Friday, November 17, 2017.

-For questions regarding the internal competition, please contact either Richard or Beth Herron at email@example.com/803-777-2885.
+For questions regarding the internal competition, please contact either Richard or Beth Herron (email@example.com)at 803-777-2885.